 I prefer to leave the skins on in the potato salad but you can always peel them if you prefer.

 This Vegan Dill Potato Salad is the perfect summer side dish.
 It is perfect for taking to BBQs and picnics.

-I served the Vegan Dill Potato Salad alongside the new Beyond Meat Sausages for dinner the other night and it was the perfect accompaniment!
+I served the Vegan Dill Potato Salad alongside the grilled sausages or brats.
+The potato salad is the perfect accompaniment!

 - 3 Pounds Yukon Gold Potatoes, cleaned

 - 1 Cup Vegan Mayo